ProjectHackernewsGroup04/Documentation/FinalReport.md

 HackerNews Items  Data model
 ```

-Since according to the API documentation, HackerNews interacts data with backend using Json objects, so we choose to follow the approach and do the same thing for our system.
-After investigation and analysis, we concluded that we have following concerns we have to
+Based on the API documentation, HackerNews interacts data with backend using Json objects, so we choose to follow the approach and do the same thing for our system.
+After investigation and analysis, we concluded that we have following concerns that we have to
 resolve and agree on for implementation of the HackerNews Clone.

 * Nice and clean data structure?
   * Nested object issue